icopy-site/awesome/docs/awesome/awesome-astrophotography.md

 - [Photons to Photos](https://www.photonstophotos.net) - Interactive charts with sensor data contributed by people around the world.
 - [Rouzastro equipment reviews](https://rouzastro.com/reviews/) - A growing list of equipment reviews.
 The experiences and results may prove useful for those looking at new gear.
 - [Sharpless](http://www.sharplesscatalog.com/sharpless.aspx) - Images of all objects from the Sharpless catalogue each with capture and background information.
+- [The 750 Best Deep Sky Objects (Reachable from the Northern Hemisphere)](https://www.astrobin.com/8cawy6/) - A simplified tool to help astrophotographers easily find targets on any night of the year.